-Washington, D.C.
-20349 Form 10-K $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, 2018 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI 1934 E SECURITIES EXCHANGE ACT OF For the transition period from to Commission File No. 001-33376 SARATOGA INVESTMEN T CORP.
-(Exact name of Registrant as specified in its cha rter) Maryland (State or other jurisdiction of incorporation or organization) 20-8700615 (I.R.S.
-Employer Identification Number) 535 Madison Avenue New York, New York 10022 (Address of principal executive offices) (212) 906-7800 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of t he Act: Title of Each Class Common Stock, par value \$0.001 per share 6.75% Notes due 2023 nme of Each Exchange on Which Registered The New York Stock Exchange The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 1 5(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Se 934 during the preceding 12 months (or for such shorter period that the Registrant was required to fil equirements for the past 90 days: Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corquired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 nequired to submit and post such files).
-Yes $\Box$ No $\Box$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K te best of registrant's knowledge, in definitive proxy or information statements incorporated by references Form 10-K. $\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company"
+wasnington, D.C.
+20549 Form 10-K X ANNUAL REPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ende ed February 28, 2018 TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period fro m to Commission File No. 001-33376 SARATOGA INVE Maryland (State or other jurisdiction of incorporation or organization) 20-8700615 (I.R.S.
+Employer Identification Number) 535 Madison York, New Y (Address of principa ork 10022 (212) 906-7800 (Registrant's telephone number, including area code) Securities registered pursuan t to Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.001 per share 6.75% Notes due 2023 Name of Each Exchange on Which Registered The New York Stock Exchange The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes \(\sigma\) No \(\overline{\ Indicate by check mark if the registrant is not required to file reports pursu nant to Section 13 or 15(d) of the Act.
+Yes □ No 🗷 Indicate by check mark whether the Registrant (1) has filed all reports req 4 during the preceding 12 months (or for such shorter period that the Registratiements for the past 90 days: Yes ☑ No □ requ Indicate by check mark whether the registrant has submitted electronically lired to be submitted and posted pursuant to Rule 405 of Regulation S-T dur y and posted on its corporate Web site, if any, every Interactive Data File ing the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square this Form 10-K. □

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):